 A: Before we answer the main part of your question, we need to clarify the assumption you make about when a person can access superannuation savings.

 For an individual to access preserved super benefits they must satisfy a condition of release, such as or retiring ON OR AFTER REACHING preservation age, or, by turning 65, or, by terminating an employment arrangement on or after the age of 60.
-Other conditions of release are also available, but the three mentioned above are the most relevant for the question asked (for information on other conditions of release, see SuperGuide article Accessing super early: 14 legal ways to withdraw your super benefits) .
+Other conditions of release are also available, but the three mentioned above are the most relevant for the question asked (for information on other conditions of release, see SuperGuide article When can I access my super?
+All conditions of release explained) .

 Note: Preservation age is 55 years for anyone born before July 1960, but if you turned 55 on or after 1 July 2015 (or will turn 55 after that date), then your preservation age is not 55 years.
 Your preservation age will then be at least 56 years if born on or after 1 July 1961, or at least 57 years if born on or after 1 July 1962, or at least 58 years if born or after 1 July 1963, or at least 59 years if born on or after 1 July 1963, or 60 years (if you were born after June 1964).
-For more information on your preservation age see SuperGuide articles Accessing super: What is my preservation age? and Accessing super: Preservation age moves to 59 years and Retirement Age Reckoner: Discover your preservation age and Age Pension age.
+For more information on your preservation age see SuperGuide articles What age can I access my super (Preservation Age)? and What age can I access my super (Preservation Age)? and Retirement Age Reckoner: Discover your preservation age and Age Pension age.

 Assuming an individual has reached preservation age and has access to super benefits, that is they have retired (or satisfied another condition of release), then how a lump sum is taxed depends on the components of the benefit.